kping is a tool to test connectivity and measure delays between two end points. It can use connections with TCP, UDP or UDP/QUIC.

 kping has been programmed using different languages to check interoperatibility between different libraries and platforms.

-In «server» mode qping act as a server listening for QUIC connection.
+In «server» mode kping act as a server listening for QUIC, UDP or TCP connection.
 Open a new connection for each client and listen for the request, the server reply to each client request

 Use: kping server <port>